Why is Payment Authentication needed?

 How does Authentication work in Arbor?

-When you click to make a payment, you'll first input the details for the payment you want to make.
+When you make a payment, you'll first input the details for the payment you want to make.
 In the example below I am a parent topping up a meal account.

-Next, a pop up will appear for you to input your card details into.
+A pop up will appear to enter the card details into.